kotler-dev/kotlin-leetcode/src/main/kotlin/exercise100/easy/id1/Description1.md

 ![GitHub license](https://img.shields.io/badge/Difficulty-Easy-61904f)

-Given an array of integer nums and an integer target, return indices of the two numbers such that they add up to target.
+Given an array of integer `nums` and an integer `target`, return indices of the two numbers such that they add up to `target`.
 You may assume that each input world have exactly one solution, and you may not the same element twice.
 You can return the answer in any order.